-Although MD HQ does not directly interface with any clearing houses, you can track patient responsibility versus insurance share, generate billing paperwork (to be submitted directly to insurance or ), and track insurance reimbursements within the EMR.
+Although Cerbo does not directly interface with any clearing houses, you can track patient responsibility versus insurance share, generate billing paperwork (to be submitted directly to insurance or ), and track insurance reimbursements within the EMR.

 Allocating the Total Due Between the Patient and Insurance Responsibility